Apollo-Protocol/terms-of-reference/terms-of-reference/1-executive-board.md

 ### a.
 Notice period

-Members are required to give 30 days' notice before resigning from the group.
+Members are required to give 30 days notice before resigning from the group.

-### b.Resignation process
+### b.
+Resignation process

 Members may submit a resignation request in writing to the chairperson or secretary of the Executive Board.
 The request will be reviewed and approved by the chairperson and the board as a whole.